LevyHsu/CF-Cannon/README.md

 ## CF-Cannon is a tool written in python to perform layer 7 stress test on your own server.
 # ---------------------------------------------
 # V2 Version
+## V2 version enables distributed attack on each nodes with penetration of Json protection page and can be (theoretically) deployed on infinite machines.
 ### Install:
 ```
 apt-get update